hmlauth/Know-Your-Friends/README.md

 1. Create new design for game to something of my own
 2. Add Friends theme song, "I'll be there for you," for user's to play or mute.
 3. Have different memes for correct an wrong answers and/or make the "correct" or "wrong" statements a bit more dynamic.
+4. Add an exit button should the player want to leave the game after pressing start.
+5. Add more questions and/or create different levels - <em>"Acquaintance," "Friend," "Best Friend"<em>

 ## The Tech Stuff
 - HTML5